 At CS Global Partners, we have worked with clients from many walks of life, witnessing situations where the success and speed of an application was a matter of physical survival.
-Our legal background and experience across the board in investment immigration and multinational in-house teams allows us to promise happy endings for all the difficult cases we deal with—a track record we are extremely proud of.
+Our legal background and experience across the board in investment immigration and multinational in-house teams allows us to achieve happy endings for the difficult cases we deal with—a track record we are extremely proud of.

 There are also two caveats to bear in mind: an economic citizen may not be granted the right to vote economic citizenship may be revoked under extraordinary circumstances.
 These provisions help ensure that citizenship by investment programmes are not abused, which can happen if the quality of the programme is low, due diligence checks are undermined or poorly managed, or the country’s external partnerships are strained for valid reasons.
 Learn more about the CBI Benefits here.